microsoft/PackageUploader/Operations.md

 - **bigId**: *productId* or *bigId* required
 - **branchFriendlyName**: *flightName* or *branchFriendlyName* required
 - **flightName**: *flightName* or *branchFriendlyName* required
-- **marketGroupId**: optional - if not set, it will remove all packages from all market groups
+- **marketGroupName**: optional - if not set, it will remove all packages from all market groups (case sensitive)

 # ImportPackages
 ###### Imports all game packages from a branch to a destination branch